file-format/Products/content/en/word-processing/php/phpword/index.md

 {{< SinglePage/PageBody/features/text >}}
 <h2 class="h2title">Containers to Organize Document Elements</h2>
 <p>PHPWord has objects called containers, which hold various elements (tables, text etc) of a document.
 There are 3 primary containers; sections, headers, and footers.
-Also, there are 3 elements which can act as containers; textruns, table cells, and footnotes.</p>
+Also, there are 3 elements which can act as containers; textures, table cells, and footnotes.</p>
 <p>All the visible elements of a document need to be placed inside a section.
 You can assign page numbers, line numbers, change the layout to multi-column, create headers, and footers.</p>
 {{< /SinglePage/PageBody/features/text >}}